-Most living organisms cannot survive at temperature above 45°C. How are some microbes able to live in habitats with temperature exceeding 100°C?
+Q4: Most living organisms cannot survive at temperature above $45^{\circ}C^{\circ}$.
+How are some microbes able to live in habitats with temperatures exceeding $100^{\circ}C$?

-Archaebacteria (Thermophiles) are ancient forms of bacteria found in hot water springs and deep sea hydrothermal vents.
+Answer: Archae bacteria (Thermophiles) are ancient forms of bacteria found in hot water springs and deep sea hydrothermal vents.
 They are able to survive in high temperatures (which far exceed 100°C) because their bodies have adapted to such environmental conditions.
-These organisms contain specialized thermo-resistant enzymes, which carry out metabolic functions that do not get destroyed at such high temperatures.
+These organisms contain specialized thermoresistant enzymes, which carry out metabolic functions that do not get destroyed at such high temperatures.

-List the attributes that populations but not individuals possess.
+Q5: List the attributes that populations but not individuals possess.

-A population can be defined as a group of individuals of the same species residing in a particular geographical area at a particular time and functioning as a unit.
+Answer: A population can be defined as a group of individuals of the same species residing in a particular geographical area at a particular time and functioning as a unit.
 For example, all human beings living at a particular place at a particular time constitute the population of humans.

-The main attributes or characteristics of a population residing in a given area are:-
+The main attributes or characteristics of a population residing in a given area are:- the population with respect to the members of the population.

-- (a) Birth rate (Natality): It is the ratio of live births in area to the population of an area.
-It is expressed as the number of individuals added to the population with respect to the members of the population. - (b) Death rate (Mortality): It is the ratio of deaths in an area to the population of an area.
-It is expressed as the loss of individuals with respect to the members of the population. - (c) Sex ratio: It is the number of males or females per thousand individuals. - (d) Age Distribution: It is the percentage of individuals of different ages in a given population.
+(a) Birth rate (Natality): It is the ratio of live births in an area to the population of an area.
+It is expressed as the number of individuals added to of an area.
+It is expressed as the loss of individuals with respect to the members of the population.

+(b) Death rate (Mortality): It is the ratio of deaths in an area to the population of an area.
+It is expressed as the loss of individuals with respect to the members

+(c) Sex ratio: It is the number of males or females per thousand individuals.

+(d) Age Distribution: It is the percentage of individuals of different ages in a given population.
 At any given time, the population is composed of individuals that are present in various age groups.
-The age distribution pattern is commonly represented through age pyramids. - (e) Population density: It is defined as the number of individuals of a population present per unit area at a given time.
+The age distribution pattern is commonly represented through age pyramids.

+(e) Population density: It is defined as the number of individuals of a population present per unit area at a given time.

-If a population growing exponentially double in size in 3 years, what is the intrinsic rate of increase (r) of the population?
+Q6: If a population growing exponentially double in size in 3 years, what is the intrinsic rate of increase (r) of the population?

-A population grows exponentially if sufficient amounts of food resources are available to the individuals.
-Its exponential growth can be calculated by the following integral form of the
+Answer: A population grows exponentially if sufficient amounts of food resources are available to the individual.
+Its exponential growth can be calculated by the following integral form of the exponential growth equation: